 Outside of London and other property hotspots, over ten years the average growth in property prices can be as high as 60%.
-Rents will increase by a similar percentage over that timeframe, so Kang believes that it is a no brainer to get a mortgage.
+Rents will increase by a similar percentage over that timeframe, so it is a no brainer to get a mortgage.

-With the high concentration of IT and financial contractors working in London’s financial sector, the Canary Wharf example is one that Kang sees often, and getting on the property ladder in this sort of location has other advantages.
+With the high concentration of IT and financial contractors working in London’s financial sector, the Canary Wharf example is one that brokers see often, and getting on the property ladder in this sort of location has other advantages.

 Most contractors have more than enough contracting income so that a specialist contractor broker can convince a lender that they can afford several mortgages.